blz349/neanderthal_introgression/extreme_response/fairfax/README.md

     neanderthal_recomputed_fairfax_overlap.md
 This document contains code for determining the overlap between Neanderthal-introgressed SNPs (from Dannemann *et al.* and Simonti *et al.*) recomputed Fairfax *et al.* eQTLs from the EMBL-EBI eQTL catalogue.
 Overlapping eQTLs were filtered for p < 10<sup>-8</sup> and saved as CSV format (coordinates in GRCh38) under: `/well/jknight/shiyao/data/extreme_response/EMBL_recomputed/overlap_all_filtered.csv/`.
 Genes associated with the eQTLs were extracted and saved as text files under: `/well/jknight/shiyao/data/extreme_response/EMBL_recomputed/genes_cleaned_*.txt`.
+&nbsp;

+    introgressed_HLA_types.ipynb
+This code calculates the number of individuals with each HLA type in the Fairfax *et al.* dataset and plots the HLA gene expression for putative Neanderthal-derived HLA types: HLA-A*02:01, HLA-C*07:02, HLA-B*07:02 and HLA-B*51:01.

 ---